-- a new idea you cannot join a business that is already trading (unless it is the business you started with Startup visa permission) - innovative you must have an original business idea which is different from anything else on the market - viable and scalable with potential for growth.
+- New you cannot join a business that is already trading. - Innovative you must have an original business idea which is different from anything else on the market. - Viable with potential for growth. - Scalable you must give evidence of how you plan to grow the business.